Homepage of the site 'What to do with your life?'

 Deepen

-Start with the fundamental question 'What is a human being?' which describes our common general behaviors stemming from our shared genetic heritage.
+Start with the fundamental question 'What is a human?' which describes our common general behaviors stemming from our shared genetic heritage.

-But above all, to better understand what we ideally mean by 'reasoning confrontation,' refer to the question 'What are the conditions to produce a serious reasoning?
+But above all, to better understand what we ideally mean by 'confrontation of reasonings,' refer to the question 'What conditions must be met to produce a serious reasoning?
 Problem-solving.'

-To better understand autism as we define it here, refer to the book The Asperger Syndrome, by Tony Attwood.
-The diagnostic method we just presented is very different from the one proposed in the book and in the DSM, which correspond to the current state of the art.
-We simply claim that in the end, our method identifies a subgroup of people more reliably, these people ultimately being identified by the uniqueness of their personal stories as reported in the book.
-In particular, our method is more stable regarding the ability of autistic people with high intellectual capacities to compensate, the ability of women with stronger social skills to compensate, and finally the ability of older individuals who have acquired the knowledge to circumvent social obstacles to compensate.
+To better understand autism as we understand it here, refer to the book Asperger's Syndromeby Tony Attwood.
+The diagnostic method we have just presented is very different from that proposed in the book and in the DSM, which correspond to the state of the art.
+We merely claim that ultimately, our method identifies, more reliably, the same subgroup of people, these people being ultimately identified by the account of the singularities of their personal histories as reported in the book.
+In particular, our method is more stable regarding the autistic person’s capacity for compensation with significant intellectual abilities, the capacity for compensation related to women’s greater social aptitudes, and finally, the capacity for compensation related to the know-how of bypassing social obstacles acquired by the elderly.

 https://psychopathyis.org/